SagewLivingstone/graphs_in_space/README.md

 * Arrow Keys - Camera
 * Scroll Wheel - Zoom In/Out
 * Left Mouse Button - (On root node) Break off a piece of the selected node
+* Right Mouse Button - (On root node) Finds largest node connected to selected node and breaks it off the chain
 * Tilde (~) - Toggle Frame Counter

 Other Notes: